Zoom Phone allows you to place and receive phone calls on your computer over the internet using your Zoom account through the university.

 To use Zoom Phone on your computer, you will need the following equipment:

-4. To make and receive calls you will need to have the Zoom client open and logged in.
+To make and receive calls, you will need to have Zoom client open and logged in on your device.

-To use Zoom Phone on your cell phone, you will need to install the Zoom App from either the Google Play Store (Android) or the App Store (iPhone).
+To use Zoom Phone on your cell phone, you will need to install the Zoom App onto your device from either the Google Play Store (Android) or the App Store (iPhone).

 What to Expect When You Start

-When we enroll you in Zoom Phone, you should receive two emails: one with your private Zoom Phone number and one with your extension through our main SOU Zoom Phone number.
+When enrolled in Zoom Phone, you should receive two emails: One with your private Zoom Phone number and the other with your extension through our main SOU Zoom Phone number.

+There is no action needed to port your phone number to your campus number.
 Once your phone has been successfully ported over to your campus phone number, you will receive an email that the porting has been completed.
-There is no action needed to port your phone number to your campus number.
-This will take place behind the scenes and IT will send an email once it has been completed.

 How to Access Zoom Phone